Management Policies & Systems

 Hiroyuki Yanagi

-Mr. Yanagi’s experience and insights as a business specialist cultivated over the course of his career in management of a manufacturing company are highly beneficial to Mitsubishi Electric.
-Serving as Outside Director of the Company since June 2022, he has overseen the Company’s business operations, and he is also currently making efforts for various activities as Member of the Nomination Committee and the Compensation Committee.
-The Company expects him to oversee the Company’s business operations if he is reelected as Outside Director, by using a wide range of experience and insights especially in the fields of corporate management and corporate strategies, ESG, human resources and human resources development, global affairs, engineering, DX and R&D, and business development and investment at the Board of Directors and each Committee.
-90%
+Chairperson of the Board of Directors, Member of the Nomination Committee and the Compensation Committee Mr. Yanagi’s experience and insights as a business specialist cultivated over the course of his career in management of a manufacturing company are highly beneficial to Mitsubishi Electric.
+Serving as Outside Director of the Company since June 2022, he has overseen the Company’s business operations, and he is also currently making efforts for various activities as Chairperson of the Board of Directors and Member of the Nomination Committee and Compensation Committee.
+The Company expects him to oversee the Company’s business operations by using a wide range of experience and insights especially in the fields of corporate management, corporate strategies and globalization, sustainability, human resources and human resources development, engineering, DX and R&D, and business development and investment at the Board of Directors and each Committee.
+100%

 photo: Masako Egawa